Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/using-compliance-reports.md

     daily-cis-results        2021-06-10T03:24:05Z
     ```

-    >If you don't see any reports, you can manually kick off report generation task.
-Follow the steps below if you need to do so.

     Calico provides `GlobalReport` resource to offer [Compliance reports](https://docs.tigera.io/compliance/compliance-reports/) capability.
 There are several types of reports that you can configure: